 Steps Procedures 1 The student leader records required entries on the SDPU services' logbook.
 The student leader records required entries on the SDPU google form.
+The student leader records required entities on the SDF o google form.
 2 The student submits Accomplishment Report Forms (ARFs) complete with signatures of all concerned and the required attachments.
 The student emails Accomplishment Report Forms (ARFs) complete with e- signatures of all concerned and the required attachments that will be sent to bascosas.official@gmail.com 3 The SDPU Head evaluates submitted documents taking into account completeness and compliance to OSAS requirements.
 4 The SDPU Head documents transaction and hands other copies to student organization after receiving SDPU's copy.
 E-copies will be provided to the concerned student organization.